Long or short copy? How long is a piece of string?

 - After you’ve passed this initial muster, users will probably stay a while and look around.
 However, they’re still likely to bounce away within the next 20 seconds if your site fails to live up to initial expectations.

 The good news?
-If you have managed to keep a visitor interested in your site for 30 seconds, they’re more likely to linger at little longer – up to 2 minutes, which is an eternity on the web these days.
+If your UX strategies have managed to keep a visitor interested in your site for 30 seconds, they’re more likely to stick around at little longer – up to 2 minutes, which is an eternity on the web these days.

 And the longer they linger, the more likely you’ll be able to convert an interested user into a customer.